iCliniq Logo

 What Are the Things to Inform the Doctor Before Taking the Drug?

-• Inform the healthcare providers about the medication one takes or plans to take.
-This includes over-the-counter medications, prescription drugs, nutritional supplements, vitamins, and herbal products.
+• You take other medications, including over-the-counter medications, prescription drugs, nutritional supplements, vitamins, and herbal products.

-• Be sure to mention if one is taking other forms of 4-aminopyridine.
-The doctors might change the dosages of the medication or closely monitor the person for side effects.
+• You are taking other forms of 4-aminopyridine.
+The doctor might change the medication's dosage or closely monitor the person for side effects.

-• Be certain to inform the doctor if one is breastfeeding.
+• Be sure to inform the doctor if you are breastfeeding.

 How Is Dalfampridine Administered?